 One lady who was my teacher in Chemistry asked me if I read the Bible and if I knew Jesus, if I had eternal life and if I knew that I could be forgiven.
 Jesus was the one I had been searching for and I received him into my life as Lord and Saviour.

 What a privilege to know that we can have eternal life and find forgiveness of our sins in Jesus.
 It is purely by His grace and mercy, not anything anyone has done to blot out one’s sin.
 I repented of all the wrong things I had done and I gave Him control of my life.
-And life away from my parents and grandparents was never the same again.
-My love for the Lord was growing and after I had graduated with a BSc in biology, I found a job in the National Institute of Science and Technology in Manila.
+The growing understanding of the love of God revealed in Jesus Christ is so wonderful.
+I had graduated with a BSc in biology, I found a job in the National Institute of Science and Technology in Manila.
 I also met some Christians and they brought me to the Alliance Church.

 I joined the Choir, and got involved in church activities such as Bible studies and home visitations.
 I loved to pray and give to missions not knowing that one day God would call me to be on the mission field.

 Then after 3 years in Manila, I worked in a refugee camp with World Relief Corporation.
 I was surprised to find it was a Christian organisation and this was where God gave me a desire to share the Good News to those from other lands.

-I had Bible clubs with 8-9 year old Vietnamese, Cambodians and Laotians after working hours and I enjoyed it very much.
+I came along with friends doing Bible clubs with 8-9 year old Vietnamese, Cambodians and Laotians after working hours and I enjoyed it very much.

 After 7 years in the refugee camp, the door to OM opened for me and I joined Love Europe, a summer outreach and then the MV Doulos for two and a half years.